7th Antiaircraft Artillery Battalion

 The 7th Antiaircraft Artillery Battalion (7th AAA Bn) was a United States Marine Corps antiaircraft unit that served during World War II.
 Formed in 1940 as the 7th Defense Battalion, its original mission was to provide air and coastal defense for advanced naval bases.
 It was one of first five defense battalions deployed in support of the color-coded war plans that called for the defense of Hawaii and other outlying United States possessions in the Pacific Ocean.
 These five battalions were nicknamed the "Rainbow Five."
-During the war the battalion defended Tutuila, Upolu, Savai'i and Nanumea and took part in combat operations at Anguar.
+During the war the battalion defended Tutuila, Upolu, Savai'i and Nanumea and took part in combat operations at Angaur.
 The 7th was decommissioned before the end of World War II on 2 August 1945.

 History

 Organization

 The 7th Defense Battalion was commissioned on 16 December 1940 at Marine Corps Base San Diego, California.
 From 16 December through 26 February 1941 the battalion focused on organizing, equipping and training for future employment.
 The battalion was organized differently then the other defense battalions at the time which were optimized for coastal and air defense.
-The 7th originally lacked the air defense capability and was composed of a headquarters company, an infantry company (Company A), and a artillery company (Company B).
+The 7th originally lacked the air defense capability and was composed of a headquarters company, an infantry company (Company A), and an artillery company (Company B).